Diagram Any Neon Branch, Including pgvector Columns

 Exploring Neon table data including pgvector embeddings in DbSchema

-Neon uses the standard PostgreSQL JDBC driver (org.postgresql.Driver), which DbSchema includes by default.
-To connect, select PostgreSQL as the database type and enter the connection string provided in the Neon dashboard.
-The URL format is: jdbc:postgresql://ep-xxx.us-east-2.aws.neon.tech/mydb?sslmode=require.
-The hostname encodes the compute endpoint ID (ep-xxx), the AWS region, and the Neon domain.
+3. In DbSchema, select PostgreSQL as the database type and paste the details in; the URL takes the form jdbc:postgresql://ep-xxx.us-east-2.aws.neon.tech/mydb?sslmode=require, where the hostname encodes the compute endpoint ID (ep-xxx), the AWS region, and the Neon domain.

-For applications making many short-lived connections, Neon provides a pooler endpoint whose hostname ends in -pooler.us-east-2.aws.neon.tech.
-Using the pooler URL in DbSchema reduces connection overhead and avoids exhausting the PostgreSQL connection limit on small compute tiers.
-SSL (sslmode=require) is mandatory for all Neon connections and is already enforced in the connection string Neon generates for you.
-Each branch exposes its own endpoint, so save a separate DbSchema connection profile per branch to switch between them without re-entering credentials.
+For applications making many short-lived connections, Neon also provides a pooler endpoint whose hostname ends in -pooler.us-east-2.aws.neon.tech; using that URL in DbSchema reduces connection overhead and avoids exhausting the PostgreSQL connection limit on small compute tiers.
+SSL (sslmode=require) is mandatory for every Neon connection and is already enforced in the connection string Neon generates.
+Because each branch exposes its own endpoint, save a separate DbSchema connection profile per branch to switch between them without re-entering credentials.

 • Visualizes per-branch schemas to make migration reviews and schema diffing faster and more visual.